Manishnagda/week-1-and-week-2/README.md

 # AI/ML Project – Week 1 and Week 2

-## Briefly Mention the Improvisations Done by You:

 - Improved model accuracy using better preprocessing
 - Added error handling for invalid image uploads
 - Enhanced UI design in Streamlit